 After passing the FE exam and becoming an EIT, candidates must complete progressive engineering experience by apprenticing under a PE for at least four years.
-The work not only should demonstrate that the applicant is a technically skilled engineer, but also that the applicant displays a wide range of professional characteristics, such as independent decision-making and personal accountability in design and applications.
+The work should demonstrate that the applicant is a technically skilled engineer and displays a wide range of professional characteristics, such as independent decision-making and personal accountability in design and applications.

 4. Pass the PE Exam

-Finally, after gaining the appropriate engineering experience, the candidates have to pass another exam, the Principles and Practice of Engineering (PE).
+Finally, after gaining the appropriate engineering experience, the candidates must pass another exam, the Principles and Practice of Engineering (PE).
 The PE exam is an 8-hour long exam consisting of 80 questions that test the candidate’s competency in a particular engineering discipline.
-It is an open book exam, but everything must be bound, no loose paper is allowed.
+It is an open-book exam, but everything must be bound, and no loose paper is allowed.

 It totally varies from person to person, but it is recommended to study for approximately 100-120 hours.
 A solid study plan that works for most engineers is to spend approximately one-half day each Sunday studying for the three months leading up to the exam and then studying every day for a few hours the week before the exam.